Art-Sells/Arells/Build-Notes.md

 - Restructure decryption process in readMASS and readBTC apis

 ### After Completion
-- Fund Arells Fee Funder with 120 USD in ETH on Base (check and replenish everyday/hour and adjust MASS time-frame accordinglyuntil BASE L3 is complete)
+- Fund Arells Fee Funder with 120 USD in ETH on Base (check and replenish everyweek/day and adjust MASS time-frame accordinglyuntil BASE L3 is complete)
-- Talk about 24hr wallet balance update - Arells 1.5 (12-6 hour wallet balance update, etc)
+- Talk about weekly wallet balance update - Arells 1.5 and beyond (24/12/6/3 hours-seconds wallet balance update as system improves, etc)
 - Import Bitcoin using Coinbase (Base), it's free to and will cost pennies to export.
 - Talk about working on Sell CBBTC to USDC and ability to export it into any DEX/CEX, then work on Export BTC(CBBTC)
 - replace cVactTa and acVactTas with cVactDat and acVactDat (to USD total)